juwangvsu/cartographer/readme_carto_homepc.txt

 (4) trajectory_builder_3d.lua
 	voxeledgeratio = 0.5,

+new options:
-scanmatch_mode: 1 original, 2 voxeledge filtered, 3 icp, 4 ndt
+scanmatch_mode: 1 original ceres sm, 3 icp 4 ndt, mode 2 now handle by
+    use_edge_filter option
+voxeledgeratio:
-voxeledgeratio: 0-1.0 if p's neighbors number < voxeledgeratio*max_neighbornumb then keep this point.
+	0-1.0 if p's neighbors number < voxeledgeratio*max_neighbornumb then keep this point.
+voxeledgesize:
-voxeledgesize: neighbor search radius
+	neighbor search radius
+pcl_viewerflag:
-pcl_viewerflag: 1 display scanmatching cloud and map, 0 no display
+	1 display scanmatching cloud and map, 0 no display
+use_edge_filter:
-use_edge_filter: wether or not use edge filter for scan match cloud, for now only valid for icp/ndt mode scan match
+	wether or not use edge filter for scan match cloud, for now only valid for icp/ndt mode scan match
+use_relative_pose:
+	match scan with previous scan and calculate the pose from relative pose this should be impl for all scanmatch_mode

+main interface:
+	must return the pose_estimate.
+	ScanMatch()
+	ScanMatch_icp()

 icp_match()
 	add icp_example.cc, icp or ndt mode.
 	icp_main2() works, result not very good. ndt better than icp